Steer Clear of these High Interest Loans

 Payday loans have been in the news again recently, as the Consumer Federal Protection Bureau (CFPB) proposes new rules that will force lenders to determine a borrowers’ ability to repay, as well as limit the number of times customers can repeat the loan.
 Currently, more than 90% of payday loans are repeated an average of seven times, with new fees and penalties added to each renewal.
 This creates a cycle of relying on high interest loans and builds a mountain of insurmountable debt.

 If approved, this new set of rules will likely not go into effect until sometime in 2017, leaving consumers vulnerable for at least another year.
 (There are currently 18 states that prohibit the practice of payday lending altogether.)
 In addition to payday loans, there are other types of predatory lending that can create the same borrowing cycle.
 Here are the types of high interest loans you should avoid at all costs:

 Car Title Loans

 Another form of high-interest lending, car title loans are short-term loans that use the title to a borrower’s vehicle as collateral.
 Like payday loans, they have extremely high interest rates (around 300%), fees and heavy consequences for missing payments.
-In fact, one out of every five borrowers who get a car title loan end up surrendering their vehicles because they can’t pay back the loan.
+In fact, one out of every five borrowers who get a car title loan end up surrendering their vehicles because they can’t pay it back.
 Take Charge America is a proud partner in the Lend-A-Hand program, which helps borrowers in Maricopa County, Arizona break the title loan cycle.

 Refund Anticipation Loans